 If possible, lower the bed to the level of the chair.

-One sister stands behind the wheelchair and tilts it forward so that the footstool touches the floor.
+One nurse stands behind the wheelchair and tilts it forward so that the footrest touches the floor.

-The second sister (assistant) stands in front of the patient, sitting on the bed with his legs down, the sister's legs are spaced 30 cm apart, knees bent.
+The second sister (assistant) stands opposite the patient sitting on the bed with his legs down, the sister’s legs are spaced 30 cm wide, knees bent.

-Ask the patient to grab the sister by the waist, hold him by the shoulders.
+Ask the patient to grab the nurse by the waist and hold him by the shoulders.

 Pull the patient to the edge of the bed so that his feet (in non-slip shoes) touch the floor (Fig. 2-29 a).